The CAHME/Quint Studer Scholarship for Excellence in Healthcare Mentorship

 This scholarship highlights the transformative impact of those who can educate and mentor.
 By recognizing graduate students in CAHME accredited programs who actively engage in educating and empowering their peers and others, this award encourages the next generation of healthcare leaders to prioritize collaborative learning and contribute to a well-informed and capable healthcare workforce who work to improve the lives of others.

-The nomination consists of two essays of no more than 250 words (limit to 1,250 characters) each.
-Essays should be completed by the Program Director, and we recommend typing your essay responses in a saved document outside of the online application in case of technical difficulties.
+The nomination consists of three essays of no more than 250 words (limit to 1,250 characters) each.
+One essay will be completed by the Program Director and two essays will be completed by the student.
+We recommend typing your essay responses in a saved document outside of the online application in case of technical difficulties.
 You may copy and paste from your personal document to the online application when you are ready.

 Award Includes